 ROUNDS: CASE STUDIES AND STUDENT CLINIC

-Theory will be applied in hands-on application of Chinese diagnostics.
-Practice, under supervision, differential diagnosis to assess health conditions, case taking and making practical herbal recommendations.
-Small group discussion of case studies.
+Theory will be applied in the hands-on application of Chinese diagnostics, practice, under supervision, differential diagnosis to assess health conditions, case taking and making practical herbal recommendations.
+There will be a small group discussion of each case study.
 Resources and opportunities for continued studies.

 Drew DiVittorio is a nutritional consultant who maintains a private practice in Chinese Medicine and the Taoist Healing Arts.
 He is currently the founder and primary instructor at the New York Institute of Herbal Medicine & Nutrition, a one-year professional training program in classical Chinese herbology and nutrition.
 Drew was an adjunct associate professor at the University of Bridgeport Acupuncture Institute for 10 years, is currently on the teaching staff at the New York Open Center, and teaches in the Green Medicine program.
 He lectures nationally on nutrition and Chinese medicine and has been featured on Good Day New York, Fox News Channel, MSNBC, and Alive & Wellness with Carol Martin.
 Drew is also a popular speaker at colleges, hospitals, senior communities, and Fortune 500 companies.
 His speaking credits include Xymogen, Metagenics, New York University, Mount Sinai Hospital, New York Medical College, Pacific College of Oriental Medicine, Ronald McDonald House and Gilda’s Club.